 “God is opposed to the proud, but gives grace to the humble.”
 James 4:6

-The words we take our kids through and that I personally use for asking for forgiveness is this:
+The words we take our kids through and that I use for asking for forgiveness is this:

 “I was wrong for _______, will you please forgive me.”